Auth

 Rules are optional

-You don't have to codify your auth logic into a database rule system.
-There's no need to use database rules to secure a sync engine when it runs over standard HTTP.
+There's no need to use database rules to secure data access when your sync engine runs over standard HTTP.

 Patterns